takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.9.40 (19/09/2024 update)` <br>
+  ・ In Explore mode, the timing and display method of Tools' external display was adjusted to match the UI specifications on the game. <br>
+  ・ During communication of connected servers, cca2 is tentatively displayed even during communication of cca3 method. (e.g., for Japan, cca2 is JP and cca3 is JPN) <br>
+  ・ Communication timeout for connected servers has been changed from 60 seconds to 10 seconds. <br>

   ○ `2024.9.30 (17/09/2024 update)` <br>
   ・ Fixed an issue in Explore mode where the previous matching status was sometimes displayed when canceling matchmaking within a round and trying again. <br>